IDog: iCy

 The iCy, marketed as the iPenguin in select countries, is a penguin version of the iDog.
 In addition to playing music, it dances and the LED lights on its stomach flash in time to the music.
-Unlike its predecessors, it has only two touch sensors for user interaction: its tail, which is designed to annoy it rather than reward it, and its beak, which is used to pet it.
+Unlike its predecessors, it has only two touch sensors for user interaction: its tail, which is designed to "annoy" it rather than "reward" it, and its beak, which is used to "pet" it.
 It has various "emotions" which change based on user interaction and music played.

 iTurtle

 The iTurtle is a turtle version of the iDog.
 It also comes with a plug cable (3.5 mm) with 2 touch sensors on its tail and head.
 It moves its shell up and down, shakes its head side to side, and taps its foot.
-Has the same things as others except his moods are modified.
+It has the same features as others except its moods are modified.

 Viral marketing

 In 2006, UK musician Jesta was inspired to write a song focusing on the product, titled "Me, My Music & My iDog."
 That same year, as part of the Daily Source Code podcast, host Adam Curry spoke about the iDog.